Sailor Moon (TV series)

-Sailor Moon, originally released in Japan as Pretty Soldier Sailor Moon (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn) and later as Pretty Guardian Sailor Moon, is a Japanese superhero anime television series produced by Toei Animation.
-It is based on the manga of the same title written by Naoko Takeuchi that was published from 1992 to 1997 in Nakayoshi.
+Sailor Moon, originally released in Japan as Pretty Soldier Sailor Moon (美少女戦士セーラームーン, Bishōjo Senshi Sērā Mūn), is a Japanese superhero anime television series produced by Toei Animation.
+It is based on the manga of the same title written by Naoko Takeuchi that was published from 1991 to 1997 in Nakayoshi.
 Sailor Moon first aired in Japan on TV Asahi from March 7, 1992, to February 8, 1997, and was dubbed for release in various regions around the world, including North America, Southeast Asia, Greater China, Australia, Europe, and Latin America.

 Set in the 1990s, the series follows the adventures of the titular protagonist whose name is Usagi Tsukino, a middle school student who is given the power to become a Pretty Soldier.
 Joined by other Sailor Soldiers, she defends Earth against an assortment of evil villains.
 The anime also parallels the maturation of Usagi from an emotional middle school girl to a responsible young adult.

 Following the success of the anime in the United States, the manga comprising its story was released there by Tokyopop.
 Sailor Moons popularity has spawned numerous additional media based on its universe, including films, video games, and soundtracks.
-A new animated adaptation, Sailor Moon Crystal, which is a reboot series that more closely follows the manga, began streaming worldwide in July 2014.
+A new animated adaptation, Sailor Moon Crystal, which is a reboot series that more closely follows the manga, began airing worldwide in July 2014.

 Plot

 Sailor Moon (1992–1993)

 Set in Tokyo in the 1990s, a 14-year-old underachieving young schoolgirl named Usagi Tsukino meets a magical talking cat named Luna.
 Luna gives Usagi the ability to transform into a magical alter ego—Sailor Moon—tasked with locating the moon princess and battling the evil forces of the Dark Kingdom.
 When Usagi transforms for the first time into her magical sailor suit with Luna's help, she overreacts and reluctantly accepts her fate, not sure what has happened to her.
 At the time she does not know the enemies she will face, the friends she will make, or the experiences ahead of her.
 As she moves forward, she accepts her destiny, and realizes the importance of fighting evil.

-The Dark Kingdom—led by Queen Beryl—summons various monsters called Youma in order to sap energy from humans and feed it to an evil entity and overlord known as Queen Metaria.
+The Dark Kingdom—led by Queen Beryl—summons various monsters called Youma in order to sap energy from humans and feed it to an evil entity and supreme ruler known as Queen Metaria.
 They also seek the Silver Crystal (｢幻の銀水晶｣, Maboroshi no Ginzuishō), a gem capable of limitless power.
 As Usagi battles against the Dark Kingdom, she is joined by other girls also awakening as Sailor Soldiers: the timid but intelligent Ami Mizuno (Sailor Mercury), the hot-headed miko Rei Hino (Sailor Mars), the tomboyish but romantic Makoto Kino (Sailor Jupiter), and the aspiring idol Minako Aino (Sailor Venus).
 Minako is joined by Artemis, her feline advisor and Luna's partner.
 The Sailor Soldiers are often supported by the mysterious Tuxedo Mask whose civilian form is Mamoru Chiba, a college student with whom Usagi eventually becomes romantically involved.